What is Winch Fairlead?

-This is a bit heavier and larger than a typical hawse fairlead generally weigh around 11.5 pounds and stick out 3.5-4 inches from the fairlead mounting surface.
+This is a bit heavier and larger than a typical hawse fairlead generally weighs around 11.5 pounds and sticks out 3.5-4 inches from the fairlead mounting surface.

 Hawse fairleads have a narrower opening.
 They are designed for the cable to simply slide over them.
 A typical aluminum hawse weighs around 2 lbs.
 Switching to an aluminum fairlead with synthetic winch rope can drop about 40 lbs.